+Ilfracombe is the jewel of the North Devon coast and is situated in an Area of Outstanding Natural Beauty (AONB).
 The town is centered around a picturesque harbour and is the perfect all-year round location for a quiet relaxing get away, a holiday with friends and family or a fun packed activity break.

-With breath taking coastal scenery, seaside fun, rural tranquillity and centuries of heritage and style, tourists have been attracted here since Victorian times and it is still a favourite holidaying destination for Brits looking for some fresh sea air and summer sunshine.
+With breath taking coastal scenery, seaside fun, rural tranquillity and centuries of heritage and style, tourists have been attracted here since Victorian times and it is still a favourite holidaying destination for Brits looking for some fresh sea air and summer sunshine!

+Tunnels Beaches: Steeped in history, Tunnels beaches makes an great visit for all ages.
+Hand carved in the 1820’s the four tunnels provide a truly unique experience.
 Whilst admiring the lovely rugged scenery kids can play safe in the tidal pool or explore the fascinating rock pools-rated third best in the country by BBC Wildlife magazine.

 Ilfracombe Aquarium: An award winning, all weather, educational attraction located in the old boat house, alongside Ilfracombe’s picturesque and historic harbour.
 It provides a fascinating insight into the wonders of the aquatic world found locally around North Devon.

 Chambercombe Manor: Dare you visit Ilfracombe's most haunted location, reputedly one of the most haunted dwellings in the UK?
-This 11th century Manor House offers guided tours of it's history and hauntings including the Haunted Room where the remains of a skeleton was found, bricked up in a hidden chamber within the Manor.www.chambercombemanor.org.uk
+This 11th century Manor House offers guided tours of it's history and hauntings including the Haunted Room where the remains of a skeleton was found, bricked up in a hidden chamber within the Manor.

-Lundy Island: Lundy Island lies off the caost of North Devon, where the Atlantic Ocean meets the Bristol channel with nothing between it and America, a granite outcrop , three and a half miles long and half a mile wide.
+Lundy Island lies off the coast of North Devon, where the Atlantic Ocean meets the Bristol channel with nothing between it and America, a granite outcrop , three and a half miles long and half a mile wide.
 In the hubbub of the modern world it is a place apart, peaceful and unspoilt.Ilfracombe charter boats offer cruises around the island to see fantastic wildlife and unique geological scenery.You will be taken into bays and coves to find Grey Seals and colonies of sea birds including Razor bills, Gannets and the iconic Puffin.
 Porpoises, dolphins and sunfish can also make an appearance.
 A fantastic day out!

-Exmoor National Park: Exmoor National Park is very accessible by car from Ilfracombe.
+Exmoor National Park is very accessible by car from Ilfracombe.
 For access to the North West of the park, the A39 enters the park at Blackmoor Gate and continues along the north coast of Exmoor.

 Stunning landscapes, wilderness and tranquillity and a warm rural welcome await you in one of Britain’s most breathtaking places along with the prospect of the glimpse of wild red deer or native Exmoor pony.